private-jet-coin/docs/docs/token_purchase_agreement.md

 THESE PURCHASE AGREEMENT TERMS AND CONDITIONS FORM PART OF THE PURCHASE AGREEMENT, between Relay Software Ltd a Limited Company organized under the laws of the Republic of Seychelles (the “Seller”) and the contributing party (the “Purchaser”).

-WHEREAS the Seller has created or caused to be created the MonetaryCoinERO and MonetaryCoinCHI digital cryptocurrency tokens (the “MERO Tokens” and “MCHI Tokens,” and collectively, the “Tokens”);
+WHEREAS the Seller has created or caused to be created the Private Jet Coin digital cryptocurrency token (the “PJC Token,” collectively the “Tokens”);

-WHEREAS the Seller is developing and deploying, or causing to be developed and deployed, a governance and compliance platform for managing the Tokens (the “Platform”), as more fully described in the Seller’s Whitepaper as published from time to time on the Seller’s website https://monetarycoin.org (as supplemented or amended from time to time, the “Whitepaper”);
+WHEREAS the Seller is developing and deploying, or causing to be developed and deployed, a governance and compliance platform for managing the Tokens (the “Platform”), as more fully described in the Seller’s Whitepaper as published from time to time on the Seller’s website https://www.privatejetcoin.io (as supplemented or amended from time to time, the “Whitepaper”);

 WHEREAS the Tokens are used in the Platform (i) as a medium of exchange, (ii) a store of value, (iii) a unit of account, or (iv) in connection with other usage as more fully described in the Seller’s Whitepaper.
 This collectively constitutes “Token Functionality” as more fully described in the Whitepaper;